DataSolutions360/Election-Analysis/README.md

 ## Candidate Results: ##

-  Resulted of the audit are broken out by candidate, percentage of total vote, and allocated vote of aggregate
+  Resulted of the audit are broken out by candidate, percentage of total vote, and allocated vote in aggregate

       Diana Degette received 73.8% of the vote, which accounted for 272,892 votes.
 She was the clear winner